 Cameron was well known for his sharp wit, humor and brilliant mind.
 A lifelong learner and scholar of history, he was a voracious reader and an eloquent writer.
 He was rarely seen without a book in hand, engrossed for hours on end.
 Those who knew him best will remember his gift for storytelling and larger than life personality.
 He loved the law, politics and the Democratic process.
 Above all, he loved his family and especially relished time spent with family and close friends enjoying lively conversation and debate on all manner of subjects.
 He lived a full life, at his own pace and purpose.
 He will be greatly missed by his family and friends.

 Mass and memorial service will be conducted for Robert Cameron Hightower at the Immaculate Conception Church, 4511 Milam St, Liberty, Texas at 11:00 a.m.
 Friday, November 22, 2019.
 A graveside service and committal will follow at Liberty Catholic Cemetery in Liberty.
 Immediately following all are invited to a reception at the Parish Hall at Immaculate Conception Church.

 In lieu of flowers the family requests donations be made in Cameron’s memory to The Dominican Sisters of Houston, 6501 Almeda Rd., Houston TX 77021 or Liberty Catholic Cemetery Association 4511 Milan Liberty, TX 77575 or another charity of your choice.

 Memories and condolences can be shared with the family by visiting www.allisonfuneralservice.com

-To send flowers to Cameron's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Cameron Hightower, please visit our floral store.